After upgrading to iOS 12.2, the newest version of iOS, AT&T users began seeing a "5GE" icon in place of "LTE" for their cellular connection.

 I have an earlier version of iOS, will I see 5GE?

-At this time, AT&T says that only devices running iOS 12.2 will display the 5GE icon.
+At this time, AT&T says that only devices running iOS 12.2 or later will display the 5GE icon.
 That doesn't mean your iPhone isn't taking advantage of AT&T's 5GE network, though, since the icon is merely cosmetic.

 Where is 5GE available?